Convergence Analysis of the Random Bisection Method: Analysis under a uniform prior

 From there, we can form an argument for the independence of all $\ell_n$ based on strong induction.
-Assume that $r_n$ is independent from $\ell_i$ ($i=1,\dots,n$).
-The base case is validated by the computations above. $\ell_{n+1}$ depends only upon $r_n$ and $c_n$ in its construction. $c_n$ is clearly independent from all $\ell_i$.
-By the induction hypothesis, we can say the same about $r_n$.
-Thus, $\ell_{n+1}$ is independent from $\ell_1,\dots,\ell_n$ for all $n>0$. \end{proof}
+Assume that $r_n$ is jointly independent from $(\ell_i)_{i=1}^n$.
+The base case is validated by the computations above.
+Moreover, $c_n$ is also clearly jointly independent from the tuple of all $\ell_i$, meaning $(c_n,r_n)$ is jointly independent from $(\ell_i)_{i=1}^n$.
+Now, $\ell_{n+1}=\ell({c_n,r_n})$ depends only upon $r_n$ and $c_n$ in its construction.
+Therefore, for any measurable $U,V$,